newrelic/open-install-library/docs/README.md

 ### Installing latest version of a given Agent/OHI should happen automatically

+💡 We expect subsequent runs of a recipe to always install the latest version of a given agent/integration/etc.

-Since recipes commonly pull from a package manager, re-running a recipe _should_ automatically get the latest version and run with that new version.
+For example - with Linux installations the Agent/OHI recipes commonly pull from a package manager, and re-running the recipe _should_ automatically pull the latest version and run with that new version.

 Example from infra-agent install - this will pull latest supported version of newrelic-infra and install it: